RogerVFbr/MySQLAccess/README.md

 ```

 ### ADD (Create)
-Add new row to table (field names must match table columns as much as possible).
-Automatically generated values such
+Add new row to table (field names must match table columns as much as possible and types must be compatible).
-as primary key will simply be ignored.
+Automatically generated values such as primary key will simply be ignored.
 ```
 Employee newEmployee = new Employee(
         1,